Mp3-Automated-Tag-Editor/.github/profile/README.md

 * About Us
 	- [ ] - [Discuss] Simple Format, look for inspirations

+* Stats
+	- [ ] - [Discuss] Plan on creating API to tract data of Songs scraped, and to store them on user side.

 * Settings
 	- [ ] - [#8](https://github.com/Mp3-Automated-Tag-Editor/Automated-Mp3-Gui/issues/8) (Roadmap v1.x) - display if network is down, if server is connected, current latency and network speed
-	- [ ] - [#8](https://github.com/Mp3-Automated-Tag-Editor/Automated-Mp3-Gui/issues/8) (Roadmap v1.x) - Figure out other parameters to be checked in settings
+	- [x] - [#8](https://github.com/Mp3-Automated-Tag-Editor/Automated-Mp3-Gui/issues/8) (Roadmap v1.x) - Figure out other parameters to be checked in settings
+ 	- [ ] - [Discuss] - Option to add custom plugins and classifiers?
+Let users create custom python scripts/executables that can be added and used within the app as 3rd party plugins.

 * General
 	- [ ] - [#2](https://github.com/Mp3-Automated-Tag-Editor/Automated-Mp3-Gui/issues/2) (Roadmap v1.x) - Fix Titlebar and ScrollBar interference